 - First, the Association assists faculties in institutionalizing the Vis Moot.
 The focus is on introducing arbitration as an optional course at the universities which will benefit the participants of the competition, but also other students who show interest in this subject matter.

 - Second, the Association coaches and advises faculty staff and students/team members throughout their preparation for the Vis Moot.
-This includes, for example, preparatory courses on commercial law and international commercial arbitration, organizing trainings for students and faculty staff on persuasive legal writing and oral advocacy, and accompanying the teams to Vienna.
+This includes, for example, preparatory courses on commercial law and international commercial arbitration, organizing training for students and faculty staff on persuasive legal writing and oral advocacy, and accompanying the teams to Vienna.

 - Third, the Association assists faculties in securing financial resources for taking part in regional pre-moots.
-This includes expanding the network of local law firms and businesses, including them in the preparation for Vis Moot, and finally advocating for financial support as well as potential employment after graduation.
+This includes expanding the network of local law firms and businesses, including them in the preparation for Vis Moot and finally advocating for financial support as well as potential employment after graduation.

-From 2010 until 2014/2015, the Association created a pool of young professionals.
+From 2010 until 2014/2015, the Association created a pool of over 30 young professionals.
 Vis Moot has shown to be crucial in their personal and professional growth.
 Some of our alumni are currently working in leading law firms and international organizations, while others pursue their education abroad where they continue to achieve remarkable results.